Dutch colonial empire: Indonesia

+Many Dutch-born football players of Indonesian descent, like Sonny Silooy, Wilfred Bouma, Giovanni van Bronckhorst, John Heitinga, Denny Landzaat, Roy Makaay, and Tijjani Reijnders have turned out to play for the Dutch national team.
+In recent years, the Indonesian Football Association (PSSI) has implemented a naturalization program for players of Indonesian descent in Europe, particularly the Netherlands, to improve the quality of the Indonesian national team.
+This program, which was initiated during the era of coach Shin Tae-yong, has naturalized mostly Dutch-born football players such as Jay Idzes, Justin Hubner, Rafael Struick, Ivar Jenner, Mees Hilgers, and Eliano Reijnders.

 The Indonesian football league started around 1930 in the Dutch colonial era.
 The Indonesian men's team was the first Asian team to qualify for the FIFA World Cup; in 1938 FIFA World Cup they played as the Dutch East Indies.
 Association football is now the most popular sport in Indonesia, in terms of annual attendance, participation and revenue and it is played on all levels, from children to middle-aged men.

 The Indonesian Tennis Association was also founded during Dutch rule in 1935, and has a long history of fielding its national Fed Cup team and Davis Cup team, although the first participation's in the 60s were not till after independence.

 As in the Netherlands, volleyball remains a popular sport, with the Indonesian Volleyball Federation organising both the Men's Pro Liga and women's Pro Liga and administers the men's and women's national teams.

 The Dutch sport of korfball is also practised, and there is a national korfball team.